maxhinze/OvertoneTuner/README.md

 # OvertoneTuner
- Tuner Software to tune overtones of an Instrument
+ Tuner Software to tune overtones of an Instrument.

+ Used and tested with Visual Studio Community 2019.